AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 ## Enable caching for sources without cache-control headers

 To cache responses from sources that do not return cache-control headers, use API Mesh to set a default cache-control directive in your mesh configuration file.
 This directive applies to all sources that do not return cache-control headers, but still respects the cache-control headers of sources that do return them and [resolves conflicts between sources](#resolving-conflicts-between-sources).

-Enabling a default cache-control directive can help with the following use cases:

-- Cache responses from third-party APIs that do not return cache-control headers
-- Reduce latency and network hops
-- Simplify architecture by not using a CDN

 To configure a default cache-control directive, add a `cacheControl` key-value pair to `responseConfig.cache` in your mesh configuration file.
 Use the `cacheControl` key to specify the default cache-control directives for the source.
 If a cacheable query does not return a cache-control header, the default value is applied.